cypress-io/cypress-documentation/content/api/commands/readfile.md

 ### Yields [<Icon name="question-circle"/>](/guides/core-concepts/introduction-to-cypress#Subject-Management)

 - `cy.readFile()` yields the contents of the file.
-- `cy.readFile()` is a command, and the file will not be read from disk again if the results are stored in an alias.
+- The file will not be read from disk again if the results are stored in an alias.

 ## Examples